GoogleCloudPlatform/podcast/site/content/post/episode-29-the-new-firebase-with-abe-haskins-and-doug-stevenson/index.md

 MARK: Yeah, we're gonna talk about all the new stuff they announced at I/O and all that cool stuff.
 FRANCESC: Yeah.
 So if you had the opportunity to watch some of the talks on the Firebase truck at Google I/O, there will be some of the things that you may know.
 But I'm sure there's gonna be things that you did not know, that are new and all fresh, in Firebase.
 MARK: Absolutely.
-FRANCESC: Then, at the end, we're gonna be talking about the question of the week which is an interesting one, which is basically, "Okay, so something's going wrong with my application on Google Cloud Platform.
+FRANCESC: Then, at the end, we're gonna be talking about the question of the week which is an interesting one, which is basically, "Okay, so something's going wrong with my application on Google Cloud.
 How do I figure out what is going wrong?"
 So we're gonna be talking a little bit about monitoring, debugging, all that cool stuff that you never want to do but you have to.
 MARK: Yep.
 FRANCESC: Yep.
 So yeah, that's gonna be fun.
 That's gonna be at the end of the episode.
 But before that, we're gonna do the cool thing of the week.
 MARK: Yeah, so the cool thing of the week is introducing, on Google Container Engine, we have now gotten node pools...